bugrasrt/Monster-Hackintosh/README.md

 Finally everything works well now :)

-And maybe you need to generate a new UUID and Serial number.
+Maybe you need to generate a new UUID and Serial number.